couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

   * Adding `HistoryRetentionCollectionDefault`, `HistoryRetentionBytes`, `HistoryRetentionSeconds` to `BucketSettings`.
   * Adding `UpdateCollection` function and update `CollectionManager` interface.
   * Adding `CreateCollectionSettings` and `UpdateCollectionSettings`.

+* February 14th, 2024 - Revision #25 (by Graham Pople)
+  * Specified that scoped index and vector search operations should raise `FeatureNotAvailableException` against clusters that do not support them.

 # Signoff